Keyboard shortcuts

 Caching

 Lūn uses a cache to avoid re-running tools on files that haven’t changed.
-By default, the cache is stored in .lun/cache in the project root. lun clean clears the cache.
-Cache entries older than 30 days are automatically deleted.
+By default, the cache is stored in .lun/cache in the project root. lun cache can be used to manage the cache.
+The cache is automatically kept below a (small) maximum size.

 Keys